legendarycode3/31-days-Of-reactjs-course/README.md

 5.)
 Internal Style: </br>
 NOTE:In React.js , we use className (to set the class),  that’s becus , </br>
 i.
 React, is actually just javascript code. </br>
+ii.
+And Javascript already have a feature called class. </br>